 Figure 1: Rubrics 'matrix'

 As discussed earlier, there are many types of rubrics and many purposes a rubric may serve (Muhammad, Lebar & Mokshein, 2018).
-Rather than trying to provide insight to all the kinds of rubrics and all their purposes, this guide focusses on developing understanding of the value of rubrics and how they may be used to:
+Rather than trying to provide insight to all the kinds of rubrics and all their purposes, this guide focusses on understanding the value of rubrics and how they may be used to:

-Although the development of rubrics can be time consuming, once completed a well-designed rubric, which is discussed with students alongside the assessment instructions and provided to them before they begin work on an assessment can save students’ frustration and time in understanding what is required.
-Rubrics also save academic time in marking, providing feedback and responding to questions about the assessment and how it was graded.
+Although the development of rubrics can be time-consuming, a well-designed rubric that is discussed with students alongside the assessment instructions can minimise student frustration and time to understand what is required.
+Rubrics also save academics time in marking, providing feedback, and responding to questions about the assessment and how it was graded.

 Just as rubrics make transparent the criteria and judgements which will be used to determine different levels of achievement and how to attain them, the same information is also made clear to those marking assessments.
 Rubrics therefore provide a way to support the marking process and allow less variation across grades (especially where different markers are assessing different student submissions).
 Reducing marker variation leads to less student confusion and increases assessment validity.